frabbisw/ReRobust/README.md

 Please make sure the environment libraries mentioned above installed.

-**1. For testing the robustness of CodeBERT, CodeGPT, PLBART(MODIT), LSTM-based and Transformer-based models:**
+**1. For testing the robustness of CodeBERT, GraphCodeBERT, CodeGPT, PLBART(MODIT), LSTM-based and Transformer-based models:**

 - Models:

-   - Download fine-tuned models, then put the fine-tuned models on the corresponding directories.
+   - Download fine-tuned models, then put the fine-tuned models on the corresponding directories (explained in the next step).
    - For example, CodeBERT model fine-tuned on small-BFPs of Concrete BFPs should be under the path: `APR-Models-Performance/models/original/codebert/small/pytorch_model.bin`

 - Dataset: